 Title: Lost or seized dogs

-A council appointed Animal Management Officer (AMO) may seize and detain a dog if it is wandering at large, has attacked another person or animal, is unduly dangerous or if the AMO believes it is necessary to ensure public safety.
+A council appointed Authorised Person (AP) may seize and detain a dog if it is wandering at large, has attacked another person or animal, is unduly dangerous or if the AP believes it is necessary to ensure public safety.